qitianwu/NodeFormer/Readme.md

 [2023.02.20] We provide the checkpoints of NodeFormer on ogbn-Proteins and Amazon2M (see [here](https://github.com/qitianwu/NodeFormer#how-to-run-our-codes) for details).

+[2023.03.08] We add results on cora, citeseer, pubmed with semi-supervised random splits (see [here](https://github.com/qitianwu/NodeFormer#key-results) for details)

 This work takes an initial step for exploring Transformer-style graph encoder networks for large node classification graphs, dubbed as ***NodeFormer***, as an